International Network for Government Science Advice Conference (INGSA) Satellite Event

-n the past 18 months we have seen an unprecedented level of sharing as medical scientists worked collaboratively and shared data to find solutions to the COVID-19 pandemic.
-The pandemic has accelerated the ongoing cultural shift in research practices towards open science.
+In the past 18 months we have seen an unprecedented level of sharing as scientists worked collaboratively and shared data to find solutions to the COVID-19 pandemic, accelerating the ongoing cultural shift in research practices towards Open Science.

 This acceleration of the discovery/research process presents opportunities for institutions and governments to develop infrastructure, tools, funding, policies, and training to support, promote, and reward open science efforts.
 It also presents new opportunities to accelerate progress towards the UN Agenda 2030 Sustainable Development Goals through international scientific cooperation.

 At the same time, scientists, institutions and governments face new challenges: rapid developments in open science often outpace national open science policies, funding, and infrastructure frameworks.
 Moreover, the development of international standard setting instruments, such as the future UNESCO Recommendation on Open Science, requires international harmonization of national policies, the establishment of frameworks to ensure equitable participation, and education, training, and professional development.

 This 3-hour satellite event brings together international and national policy makers, funders, and experts in open science infrastructure to discuss these issues.

 The outcome of the satellite event will be a summary report with recommendations for Open Science policy alignment at institutional, national, and international levels.